Lexus RC 300h MPG & CO2 emissions

-Lexus claims the RC 300h will average 57.6mpg and emit 113g/km of CO2 - pretty decent for a car of this size and weight.
-However, while there are no hybrid models in the line-ups of rivals such as the Audi A5, BMW 4 Series and Mercedes C-Class, it’s worth noting that several of the diesel-engined versions can match - and, in some cases, beat - that economy.
+Lexus claims the RC 300h will achieve 45.5mpg, emitting 114g/km of CO2 – not bad for a car of this size and weight.
+However, while there are no hybrid models in the line-ups of rivals such as the Audi A5, BMW 4 Series and Mercedes C-Class, it’s worth noting that several of the diesel-engined versions can match – and, in some cases, beat – the RC for economy.

 Lexus RC MPG & CO2 emissions